Treatment Duration

 Alcoholic Fatty Liver: Long-term, excessive alcohol consumption can cause liver disease, progressing from fatty liver to inflammation and cirrhosis.
 Currently, alcohol-related liver disease is the leading cause of liver transplants.
 If the liver damage is irreversible, a transplant is often recommended.

 Liver Cancer: In India, many liver cancer cases occur in people with existing liver conditions.
-A liver transplant is considered when the cancer is advanced or unresponsive to other treatments.
+It is considered when the cancer is advanced or unresponsive to other treatments.

 The liver transplant success rate is over 90%.
 The survival rate after a year of transplant is 93%, and 83% after five years.
 The chances of a successful transplant and long-term survival depend on the personal health condition.